LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

 Spack packages live, etc. are located in the `RAJA/.uberenv_config.json <https://github.com/LLNL/RAJA/tree/develop/.uberenv_config.json>`_ file.

-The uberenv Python script invokes Spack to generate a CMake *host-config* file containing a RAJA build specification **(step 3)**.
+The Uberenv Python script invokes Spack to generate a CMake *host-config* file containing a RAJA build specification **(step 3)**.
 To generate a *host-config* file, Spack uses the packages and specs maintained in the `RADIUSS Spack Configs project